EU-Mexico TRADE RELATIONS

 The most important product group was machinery and transport equipment (46.9%), followed by chemicals (16.9%, including pharmaceuticals) and manufactured goods (12.9%).
 Agricultural products (including raw materials and fish) only counted for 3.7%.
 On the whole, the EU plays an important role as a provider of capital goods and intermediate products which enter into the production processes of assemblers frequently exporting to the US and other destinations.
 The large trade deficit Mexico has with the EU is thus largely offset by its surplus with the US.

 European investment has been historically important in Mexico.
 Since the FTA came into force, the average yearly investment flow originating in the EU has tripled.
 Important investments have been made in the financial sector, three of the five most important banks in Mexico being European (BBVA Bancomer, Santander Serfin and HSBC).
 Another very visible European investment in Mexico is in the telecoms sector with Telefónica Movistar.
 In 2010, the Dutch brewery Heineken bought one of the two big beer producers in Mexico (Cuauhtémoc from FEMSA) with an investment of over USD 6.5 billion.
-Although the main foreign investor remains the US, with 50% of total FDI over the last 10 years, the EU follows closely with 36% (it was first in 2010 with 62%, more than half of which was the Heineken investment).
-The European countries investing most in Mexico are Spain (41% of EU), the Netherlands (40%), Great Britain (8.8%) and Germany (4.3%).
-The accumulated flow since 2000 has been USD 106.1 billion, primarily directed to services, notably financial and tourism, followed by the manufacturing sector.
-In 2012 EU investment registered its lowest level since the FTA came into force, with a 72% drop compared to 2011.
-It was mainly due to the sale of 25% of Santander's Mexico unit shares, in addition to the US Justice Department's intervention in the Belgian Inbev's deal to buy off the rest of Grupo Modelo's shares.
-For the first time in history, Mexico's outward FDI flows to the EU exceeded its inwards flow from the EU.
+Last year, although the main foreign investor remains the US, with 50% of total FDI over the last 10 years, the EU follows closely with 36% (it was first in 2010 with 62%, more than half of which was the Heineken investment).
+The European countries investing most in Mexico are the Netherlands (35%), Spain (32.6%), Belgium (11.4%) Great Britain (7.2%) and Germany (5.3%).
+The accumulated flow since 2000 totals USD 129.1 billion, primarily directed to services, notably financial and tourism, followed by the manufacturing sector.
+In 2013 EU investment registered its highest level since the FTA came into force, just over 20 billion USD, mainly thanks to 13 billion USD, single operation of Belgian Inbev's deal to buy off the rest of Grupo Modelo's shares.